Compare the best Registered Agent services below or get Mark Cuban's recommended one.

 While you can always change your registered agent down the line, we think it’s essential to pick the right registered agent for your business starting at the formation phase.
 You should also keep an eye on your compliance standing to ensure nothing goes awry along the way.

 In Maine, there aren’t many complicated requirements for registered agent eligibility.
-Any individual or business entity located within the state can serve as your company’s registered agent.
-The only requirements are that they have a permanent address in Maine and that your company itself can not serve as its own registered agent (although you or one of your co-owners may assume this role individually).
+Any individual or business entity authorized to conduct business in the state can serve as your company’s registered agent.
+The only requirements are that they have a permanent address in Maine and that your company itself can’t serve as its own registered agent (although you or one of your co-owners may assume this role individually).

 Maine is one of a few states that maintains the commercial or noncommercial registered agent system, but don’t let it overwhelm you: a commercial and noncommercial agent do the exact same thing.
 A commercial agent simply has to register with the state because they offer their agent services as a business venture, while a noncommercial agent is usually appointed privately (or is a member of the entity needing an agent).
 We generally recommend appointing or hiring someone else to serve as your agent and not handling it internally.
 For one thing, that keeps your business’s spam mail limited.
 For another, having someone else handle the registered agent role allows you and your people to focus on running your business.